Anania Shirakatsi: Modern assessment

-Anania is considered by modern scholars as the "father of the exact sciences in Armenia."
+Hailed as a polymath, Anania is considered by modern scholars as the "father of the exact sciences in Armenia."
 Modern historians consider him as the greatest scientist of medieval Armenia and, possibly, all Armenian history, up to the 20th century astrophysicist Viktor Ambartsumian.
 He is widely regarded as the founder of the natural sciences in the country.
 He was the first classical Armenian scholar to study mathematics and several scientific subjects, such as cosmography and chronology.
 Nicholas Adontz argued that Anania "occupied the same position in Armenian education as Leo [the Mathematician] did in Byzantine education.
 He was the first to sow the seeds of science among the Armenians."
-Hacikyan et al. wrote in The Heritage of Armenian Literature:
+Robert H. Hewsen called him "one of the most original" and "one of the most curious figures in Armenian cultural history."
+Hacikyan et al. wrote in The Heritage of Armenian Literature: "Shirakatsi was an educator and an organizer of ideas and materials rather than an original thinker.
+He was often in the forefront of scientific thinking, but at other times he repeated the accepted theories of his time."

+Suren Yeremian named Anania, along with historian Movses Khorenatsi and philosopher David the Invincible, one of the prominent thinkers of the "great cultural flourishing" in Armenia of the fifth to seventh centuries, when Hellenistic traditions were still strong and continued to bear the influence of the secular thinking of the pre-Christian times.
+Sen Arevshatyan argued that the "Christian spirit" is more prominent in Anania than in earlier figures of the Hellenizing School as he aims to bridge Hellenistic science and church doctrine.
+"Nevertheless, despite his inconsistencies, he emerges as the greatest representative of natural knowledge and natural philosophy in early feudal Armenia."

+In Soviet reference books, Anania was often mentioned as the earliest astronomer among its peoples.
+Greenwood argues that studying Anania and his works "resonated with twentieth-century political beliefs and offered a suitable subject for academic research in ways that works on medieval theology or Biblical exegesis did not.
+Anania came to be projected as a national hero from the distant Armenian past, linking and affirming past and present identities."